adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/chainrule_num.svg" class="img-fluid" %}
 <div class="caption">
-    Figure 1: Visualization of the multivariate chain rule on $f = h \circ g$.
+    Figure 1: Visualization of the multivariate chain rule for $f = h \circ g$.
 </div>

 For a composed function $f = h \circ g$, the **multivariable chain rule** tells us that we obtain the Jacobian of $f$ by **composing** the Jacobians of $h$ and $g$: